curblr/curblr-spec/conversions/sacramento/README.md

 },
 ```

 Drop that text in, save the file with the extension ".curblr.json", and you've got a CurbLR feed.

+## Final output: Sample CurbLR feed for Sacramento

-This example feed is saved here as [sacramento_test.curblr.json](sacramento_test.curblr.json).
+The example feed is saved here as [sacramento_test.curblr.json](sacramento_test.curblr.json).

 I can't promise this is perfect, but it will give you a good idea of one way that you could approach your data.